-- Failure to comply with the verbal or written directions of any University officials or law enforcement officers acting in the performance of their duties and in the scope of their employment, or resisting or obstructing police officers while acting in the performance of their duties, including failure to identify oneself to these persons when requested to do so.
+- Failure to comply with the verbal or written directions of any University officials acting in the performance of their duties and in the scope of their employment, including failure to identify oneself to these persons when requested to do so.

 - Violating the terms of any interim measure, no contact order, or exclusionary order imposed by the University.

-Any form of abuse, threat, intimidation, bullying, coercion, harassment, or attempt to influence or interfere with another individual or group who submits a report, cooperates with any investigation or acts as a witness in relation to an alleged violation of the Student Conduct Code or any federal or state law or local ordinances.
+Any form of abuse, threat, intimidation, bullying, coercion, harassment, or attempt to influence or interfere with another individual or group who submits a report, cooperates with any investigation or acts as a witness in relation to an alleged violation of the Student Conduct Code, University policy, or any federal or state law or local ordinances.

 Any actual or attempted non-consensual behavior of a sexual nature including (but not limited to):